Tough action against social media spreading fake news, fuelling violence: RS Prasad tells Parliament

 Previously, the government had also sent Twitter a notice of non-compliance, threatening its executives with jail terms and fines after the company did not obey another government order to block accounts.

 Prasad on Thursday said that the government was engaging in dialogue with Twitter over the matter.
-“Prakash Javadekar and I are revisiting the social media guidelines,” the Union minister added.
+“Prakash Javadekar [Union minister of information and broadcasting] and I are revisiting the social media guidelines,” Prasad added.
 “When you become a platform, you make your own law and India’s laws will have no place in it?
 That is not how it works.”

 ‘Double standards’